Code of Student Conduct

 APPENDIX B - USE OF ALCOHOL AND CONTROLLED SUBSTANCES

-The Student Alcohol Policy is applicable to every student enrolled at the University, whether part-time or full-time and whether in residence, by extension, or otherwise, and may at times apply to persons off-campus when using University facilities or participating in University programs.
+The student alcohol and controlled substances policy is applicable to every student enrolled at the University, whether part-time or full-time and whether in residence, by extension, or otherwise, and may at times apply to persons off-campus when using University facilities or participating in University programs.
+Controlled substances are defined by relevant local, state, and federal laws and regulations.

-(3) To curtail alcohol abuse on and off campus, the University has adopted a minimum “Three Strikes” policy.
-The Three Strike policy may be subject to change due to the level of severity of the alcohol incidence.
+- To curtail alcohol and controlled substance abuse on and off campus, the University has adopted a minimum “Three Strikes” policy.
+The Three Strike policy may be subject to change due to the level of severity of the incidence.

-(5) Violations of the student alcohol policies may be reported to the Office of Student Development.
+- Violations of the policy may be reported to the Office of Student Development.

 THREE STRIKES POLICY – DEFINITION OF A STRIKE

-A “strike” is the University’s official recognition of a student’s or organization’s violation of the University’s Student Alcohol Policy.
+A “strike” is the University’s official recognition of a student’s or organization’s violation of the University’s Student Alcohol and Controlled Substances Policy.
 Nothing herein shall waive a student’s right to due process.
-A strike is a final University disciplinary sanction that finds the student guilty of an alcohol-related violation.
+A strike is a final University disciplinary sanction that finds the student guilty of a violation.
+A student or organization may be charged with a violation based on the following:

 Reporting Mechanisms